Skip to content

 The first 48 hours in the maternity ward

-Tingling in the legs The effects of the anesthesia are wearing off
+• Tingling in the legs: a side effect of the anesthesia that is wearing off

 Coming Home: Week by Week